sarajosephs/ProjectB/index.md

 ![Turbidity per month](turbiditymonth11.png)

+### Coliform

 Now we'll look further into coliform.
 The number of bad coliform samples are much rarer than of turbidity, having 138 bad samples in the dataset.

-![Coli per year](colimonthyear.png)

 As for turbidity the number of bad samples peak in 2015, but also in 2021.
 From the monthly distribution we can see the highest peaks seem to happen in the summer months, July and August.
 A reason for this might be because coliform can enter well water through garden hoes, which are likely more often used in the summertime.
-Too much coliform level can cause an upset stomach, vomiting, fever or diarrhea.
-[Reference](https://www.michigan.gov/documents/deq/deq-wd-gws-wcu-coliformbactiwellwatersampling_270604_7.pdf).
+Too much coliform level can cause an upset stomach, vomiting, fever or diarrhea [Reference](https://www.michigan.gov/documents/deq/deq-wd-gws-wcu-coliformbactiwellwatersampling_270604_7.pdf).

+![Coli per year](colimonthyear.png)

 But where are bad samples most often detected?
-Let's look at the spatial patterns of the bad samples.
 The heatmap shows where most of the bad samples (where turbidity>1 or when coliform>=10) are detected.

 <iframe src="heatmapbad.html"
     sandbox="allow-same-origin allow-scripts"